IDinsight/ask-a-question/docs/components/admin-app/dashboard/index.md

 ![Dashboard Screenshot](./dashboard-pg2-drawer.jpeg)

-## Insights
+## Content Gaps

-:construction: Stay tuned for the "Insights" section.
+:construction: Stay tuned for the "Content Gaps" section.

 ## Want to see more?